-The prevalence of and reverence for military leaders in these 3 kingdoms ensured continuing warfare between them.
-Despite all this continuing military conflict, all 3 kingdoms were relatively stable politically and regarding their Confucian system of administration that relied heavily upon the established conventions of the Han dynasty.
+The prevalence of and reverence for military leaders in these three kingdoms ensured continuing warfare between them.
+Despite all this continuing military conflict, all three kingdoms were relatively stable politically and regarding their Confucian system of administration that relied heavily upon the established conventions of the Han dynasty.

-In 263 AD, the kingdom of Shu Han was incorporated through conquest into the state of Wei, that was effectively already ruled then by the regent Sima Zhao with its nominal emperor Cao Huan as a figurehead leader.
+In AD 263, the kingdom of Shu Han was incorporated through conquest into the state of Wei, that was effectively already ruled then by the regent Sima Zhao with its nominal Emperor Cao Huan as a figurehead leader.

-Two years later in 265 AD, Sima Yan (Sima Zhao's son) forced the abdication of the reigning puppet ruler Cao Huan.
+Two years later in AD 265, Sima Yan (Sima Zhao's son) forced the abdication of the reigning puppet ruler Cao Huan.

 Jin Dynasty (AD 265 – 420)

 During periods of a weak empire, they had launched raids into Han controlled territory, whereas they were content with trading goods when the Han empire was stronger.
-The Xiongnu people were part of an alliance of 'barbaric' people from the northwest who shattered the unity and stability of the Jin dynasty which culminated in the fall of the Jin capital Luoyang in 311 AD and of its secondary capital Chang'an in 316 AD.
+The Xiongnu people were part of an alliance of 'barbaric' people from the northwest who shattered the unity and stability of the Jin dynasty which culminated in the fall of the Jin capital Luoyang in AD 311 and of its secondary capital Chang'an in AD 316.

-Later on, their military campaigns to regain territory in the north became more and more successful under the leadership of their able general Liu Yu.
-Liu Yu's success on the battlefield eventually allowed him to usurp the throne for himself in 420 AD.
+Later on, the Eastern Jin's military campaigns to regain territory in the north became more and more successful under the leadership of their able General Liu Yu.
+Liu Yu's success on the battlefield eventually allowed him to usurp the throne for himself in AD 420.